tizbac/pmoxs3backuproxy/README.md

  * File backup/restore/mount via proxmox-backup-client (full and incremental)

 # Known issues
-## S3 Performance / Considerations
+## S3 Restore Performance / Considerations

 Both the proxmox VM and file backup client will split the backups into many small chunks, S3 is not known to perform well upon reading many small files.